 FAIR is a non-profit organization dedicated to providing well-documented answers to criticisms of the doctrine, practice, and history of The Church of Jesus Christ of Latter-day Saints.

-Home > Book of Abraham Sandbox > Book of Abraham Plagiarism Accusations > The Book of Abraham and Joseph Smith's Hebrew Classes with Joshua Seixas
+Book of Abraham > Book of Abraham Plagiarism Accusations > The Book of Abraham and Joseph Smith's Hebrew Classes with Joshua Seixas

 Summary: Several transliterations of Hebrew words in the Book of Abraham stem from Joseph Smith's classes with Rabbi Joshua Seixas.
 Critics allege that this constitutes plagiarism on the part of Joseph Smith.
-As supporting evidence, critics allege that the Hebrew used is Sephardic Hebrew.
+As supporting evidence, critics allege that the Hebrew used in the Book of Abragam is Sephardic Hebrew.
 Sephardic Hebrew had its origins in 1492 following the exile of Jews from Spain.
 Thus, how could it have been spoken by Abraham?
 What's more, critics allege that Hebrew itself isn't a language old enough to have been spoken by Abraham.
+This page addresses the charge of plagiarism.
+On another page, we have addressed how Hebrew could have been spoken by Abraham.

 The following chart demonstrates similarities to Joshua Seixas' Manual Hebrew Grammar (1834):[1]